vherzog/ssw567-hw2/reports/hw5/CoverageReport.md

 # Code Coverage Report
 Listed below are the results of running the code coverage analyzer `coverage` on the [Triangle.py](../Triangle.py) python script using the [TestTriangle.py](../TestTriangle.py) `unittest` test cases.

+Detailed reports on this repo's code coverage can also be found [on Codecov.io](https://app.codecov.io/gh/vherzog/ssw567-hw2).

 ## Run 1
 This run was performed before any changes to the code were made.
-The HTML version of this report can be found [here](https://htmlpreview.github.io/?https://github.com/vherzog/ssw567-hw2/blob/hw5-static-analysis/reports/hw5/htmlcov1/index.html).
 ```
-$ coverage run TestTriangle.py
+coverage run -m unittest TestTriangle
 Running unit tests
 ............................
 ----------------------------------------------------------------------